 Yes, you should season your new smoker before cooking.
 Use vegetable oil to brush the smoker’s interior, turn it on, and leave for 1 to 2 hours.

-What’s the Best Oklahoma Joe Highland Smoker for You?
+What’s the Best Oklahoma Joe Highland Model for You?

 Both products are some of the best smokers Oklahoma Joe offers.